Workshops and Events for Parents

 Melinda Hirschmann, Ed.D.

-The session will focus on reinforcing handwriting practice at home.
 Research has shown that direct instruction of handwriting is beneficial to literacy development for all students.
 It is a vital aspect of direct, explicit, multisensory instruction of literacy skills for students with characteristics of dyslexia.
-An overview of the principles in multisensory teaching of print and cursive will be shared.
+An overview of the principles in multisensory teaching of print and cursive will be shared with a focus on integrating direct instruction of handwriting into classroom activities and reinforcing with practice at home.

 |12/9/2017||Basic Special Education Rights & IEP Planning (no registration fee)